akamai/cli-firewall/README.md

 # cli-firewall-rules
-Provides a way to interact with firewall rules and Site Shield related information via Open APIs.
-Functionality includes viewing firewall rules services, subscribing and unsubscribing to firewall rules services, viewing and acknowledging Site Shield maps, and listing CIDR blocks.
+Provides a way to interact with Firewall Rules and Site Shield related information via Open APIs.
+Functionality includes viewing firewall rules services, subscribing and unsubscribing to firewall rules services, viewing and acknowledging Site Shield maps, and listing CIDR blocks for each service.

 ## Local Install
 * Python 3+